Nissan Leaf boot space & seating

 Nissan Leaf interior space, storage & comfort

-The Nissan Leaf’s batteries are under the back seats, which doesn’t intrude on space, although the rear-seat passengers sit a little higher in the car, with their knees up a bit as a result.
-There’s space for two adults in the back, but as is par for the course for any car of this size, three abreast is a bit of a squeeze.
+The Nissan Leaf’s batteries are located under the back seats, which doesn’t intrude on space, although the rear-seat passengers sit a little higher than in a regular hatchback, with their knees up a bit as a result.
+There’s enough space for two adults in the back, but as is par for the course for any car of this size, three abreast is a bit of a squeeze.
 The Leaf easily competes with the best similarly sized hatchbacks, although a Kia e-Niro is a fraction roomier and more comfortable.

-The boot measures and impressive 435 litres, which is not only bigger than the Volkswagen e-Golf's, it’s actually five litres bigger than the boot of a Nissan Qashqai – an SUV that’s rarely criticised for a lack of space.
+The boot measures an impressive 435 litres, which is not only bigger than the Volkswagen e-Golf's, it’s actually five litres bigger than the boot of a Nissan Qashqai – an SUV that’s rarely criticised for a lack of space.
 The deep boot is easily big enough for a couple of suitcases and has a couple of nets that you can use to keep the cables out of the way, although folding them up neatly enough to actually fit properly in these storage areas is a feat of patience that some may find a bit tiresome on a day-to-day basis.

 The rear seats split 60:40 and when fully folded down, increase space to 1,176 litres, but the depth of the boot means there’s a big step and no flat floor which may limit useability.
-Leafs fitted with the Bose stereo upgrade (standard on the Tekna) have slightly less luggage capacity due to the installation of additional equipment in the boot.
+Leafs fitted with the Bose stereo upgrade (standard on the Tekna model) have slightly less luggage capacity due to the installation of additional equipment in the boot.
 Finally, there’s no storage beneath the Leaf’s bonnet, as there is in some electric cars.

 - 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars; an 'e+' long-range version is available, too